 Congrats!
 You have chosen to work in a very demanding yet rewarding profession.
 I am sure that you have it in you to land an offer with the firm of your choice.

-Once passed this stage, you will encounter the first round and second round case interviews.
+Once passed this stage, you will encounter the first round and second round consulting interviews, which usually consist of a case interview and a personal fit interview.
 If you manage to pass all rounds you will be extended an offer at the end of this tedious process.

 Here is a rough breakdown of how many candidates are rejected within this process.

 Generally, most people don’t even manage to get past the first hurdle, but the odds don’t get any better after that when we look at the table in relative terms.

 While there might be some minor variations in the process depending on the size of the company, it is fairly standardized among management consulting firms.
-There are some elements that are employed only by a few firms, usually smaller in nature, such as a pre-screening via telephone or online math tests.
+There are some elements that are employed only by a few firms, usually smaller in nature, such as pre-screening via telephone or online math tests.

-First round interviews are usually done by my more junior consultants to project manager level, having been with the firm between two and five years.
+First-round interviews are usually done by my more junior consultants to project manager level, having been with the firm between two and five years.
 Second round interviews are usually done by principals/ junior partners and partners, with the offer being extended by a senior partner, sometimes even the managing partner of a particular office.
-For smaller firms, depending on the availability, even first round interviews are sometimes held by very senior people.
+For smaller firms, depending on the availability, even first-round interviews are sometimes held by very senior people.